-If you encounter a problem in ordering this album please contact
+If you encounter a problem in ordering this album, or if you prefer to pay by cheque, please contact

 for download go to the GingerDog Records website here

 1 Peace at Christmas

 7 Don’t Blame God for Christmas (written by Garth and Pete Meadows)

 12 Prayer for Christmas Eve